 The chamber can effectively neutralize the noise emanating from the rotating blades.
 Once the blades are positioned in a circular cutout, the sound quality can improve significantly, especially if they have the right back-wave chamber.

 Rotating subwoofers have incredibly large effective radiating areas.
 And this is the reason we need huge back-wave chambers, as well.
 Typically, this means you need an entire room, basement, or attic to get the best audio experience.

-If you provide all the requirements, you can expect a rotary subwoofer to output not less than 95Db SPL from 20 Hz down to below 1 Hz, which is incredibly low sound frequency.
+If you provide all the requirements, you can expect a rotary subwoofer to output not less than 95Db SPL from 20 Hz down to below 1 Hz, which is an incredibly low sound frequency.
 But can the human ear sense it?

 Yes, according to the listening tests of various experts, including Bruce Thigpen, who developed the Thigpen Rotary Subwoofer Model 17, we can hear the sound, but we need high SPLs.
 Rotary subwoofers offer the solution.
 This is why rotary subwoofers are considered SPL subwoofers.
-You can read more about what is an SPL subwoofer to get more insight on that.
+You can read more about what is an SPL subwoofer to get more insight into that.

 As we have seen, recent research has dispelled the belief that humans can only sense sound frequencies from 20 Hz and above.

 However, it is true that our ears are much less sensitive to lower frequencies, which means we need higher sound pressure levels to sense them.
 Since moving typical subs’ cones cannot produce these low frequencies but rotary subwoofers are ideal for this purpose.